PaulBernier/castl/README.md

 * CASTL support eval() function and Function() constructor :) (yes, it uses a Lua version of CASTL and Esprima...)
 * `castl.js` is not bound to any parser whereas Colony is bound to an old modified version of Acorn.
 * `castl.js` is NodeJS independent, it can be executed in Node as well as in a web browser.
-* `castl.js` is much more readable than `colonize.js` allowing easy improvement in the future.
 * Colony has a good support of NodeJS (objects, libraries...) whereas it's almost nonexistent in CASTL.
 * License is different (CASTL is under LGPLv3 and Colony is under MIT/Apache).